 A curse of dimensionality in the representation of biological systems for dynamic optimization problems forces researchers to eschew realistic biological dynamics in favor of something more stylized and computationally-feasible.
 This leaves questions regarding the value of system monitoring and uncertainty reduction unanswered.
 Recent advances in dynamic programming algorithms permit more faithful biological dynamics with both latent and observed states.
 This paper values and directs targeted learning efforts concerning observational, parametric, and forecasting uncertainties in the Colorado River ecosystem.

-Keywords: adaptive management, targeted learning, attention, approximate dynamic programming
+Keywords: adaptive management, targeted learning, uncertainty, attention, forward dynamic programming

 [Manuscript and code available by request]